 Why Self-Control Is Important

-If you don’t choose to rely on the Holy Spirit and aim to make right choices, you’ll be ruled by whims.
-And without self-control you can’t become your best self.
+If you lack self-control, you will be controlled by your whims.
+If you don’t choose to rely on the Holy Spirit and aim to make right choices, you can’t become your best self.

-Jesus gave up his life so that we could be set free from sin and death.
-Our freedom is meant to be used to glorify God.
-When we give up a life being ruled by desires that come and go, we can discover the better and more meaningful life God has for us.
+Jesus gave up his life so that you could be set free from sin and death.
+This freedom is meant to be used to glorify God.
+When you give up the life ruled by desires that come and go, you discover the better and more meaningful life God has for you.

 Scripture also speaks to the many benefits of self-control.
-Below are some verses and key takeaways from scripture on self-control.
+Below are more bible verses and key takeaways from scripture on self-control.

 Self-Control Protects You

 “A man without self-control is like a city broken into and left without walls” (Proverbs 25:28).

 “Likewise also that women should adorn themselves in respectable apparel, with modesty and self-control, not with braided hair and gold or pearls or costly attire,” (I Timothy 2:9, ESV)

 Note the word here for self-control is σωφροσύνης.
 It means being sober-minded.
 Whereas the other word was more about your behavior and having mastery over your actions.